JulienPlanchetCoineo/frostybot-js/README.md

 #### Advanced Commands

-**TODO:** We will add some usage examples here in the next day or two, but for the moment there are plenty of examples on our Discord server
+For more advanced usage, check out the documentation on our [Wiki](https://github.com/CryptoMF/frostybot-js/wiki)

 ## Report Bugs